Permafrost/Tundra/SERVICES.md

 * `$content` is a string, byte array, or input stream containing [Hjson] content to be parsed.
-* `$encoding` is an optional character set to use when `$content` is provided as a byte array or input stream to decode the contained text data.
+* `$content.encoding` is an optional character set to use when `$content` is provided as a byte array or input stream to decode the contained text data.
 Defaults to [UTF-8].

 #### Outputs: